 The activities track is steeped in movement games, focus exercises, character, and improvisation, while the performance track emphasizes ensemble, sensory work, and stage vocabulary.

 The production track includes Showcase productions (original plays and "jukebox musicals") and full-fledged musicals including costumes, props and royalties.

 For each track, you are provided with a daily breakdown of suggested programs and lesson plans.

-Sleepaway camp teaching artists are required to spend the duration of their contract living at their placement camp, typically in a large bunk area with 3-5 other staff and anywhere from 8-16 campers.
+If placed at a sleepaway camp, Theater Directors are required to spend the duration of their contract living at their placement camp, typically in a large bunk area with 3-5 other staff and anywhere from 8-16 campers.
 Accommodations may vary and some private sleeping arrangements are available.

 mainstages offers college credits at many theater schools and conservatories.
 Credits range from 2-6 for the summer, depending on educational institution attending, and may be applied as elective or educational credits.